stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 import public Data.List1 as L
 ```

-The first line imports a module from another *package* (we will learn
+The first two lines import modules from another *package* (we will learn
 about packages below): `Data.List` from the *base* package, which
 will be installed as part of your Idris installation.